Applying for a Visa

 Do the following to get an F-1 or J-1 entry visa:

-1. Obtain a valid I-20 (F-1) or DS-2019 (J-1) from UC Berkeley by completing the NIF (degree-seeking students), VSIS (Summer Sessions students), or being invited by a UC Berkeley department or lab as a J-1 Exchange Visitor
+1. Obtain a valid I-20 (F-1) or DS-2019 (J-1) from UC Berkeley by completing the NIF (degree-seeking and UCEAP students) or being invited by a UC Berkeley department or lab as a J-1 Exchange Visitor

 2. Check the current wait times for visa appointments and issuance in your city.